 Now, we can’t insist on this particular aspect enough.
-If your backpack straps are extended and you’re wearing it on a small or regular frame, the gravity of the back will lean back like a duffle bag instead of sitting up straight like it’s supposed to do.
+Notice if your backpack straps are extended and you’re wearing it on a small or regular frame.
+The gravity of the back will lean back like a duffle bag instead of sitting up straight like it’s supposed to do.
 This will pull on your neck and on your neck muscles.

 It’s important that people understand that backpacks are already made in an incredibly ergonomic fashion.
-All you have to do is take advantage of this fact to get the job done correctly.
+All you have to do is take advantage of this fact to carry a backpack and get the job done correctly.

 What do you do when the load is really heavy?
-On school days when you have to pack a lot of really heavy books in one bag at a time with no locker room or dorm time in between to change out your books, you will have to use your lower ab muscles to get the job done.
+On school days when you have to carry a backpack with a lot of really heavy books in one bag, with no locker room or dorm time in between to change out your books?
+You will have to use your lower ab muscles to get the job done.

 Now, once you get the proper feeling and carriage of your backpack down pat, you will love how good it feels and how well it works out the core of your body while you walk or run around.

-Whatever you do and however you do it, take note of how your body feels at all times.
+Whatever you do, take note of how your body feels at all times.
 Backpacks are meant to be carried using the large muscles of your body, the trapezius muscles, the latissimus dorsi muscles, the abs and the obliques.
-If smaller muscles, like your neck muscles, are being used, they will carry too much weight and in danger of being pinched or pulled.
+If smaller muscles, like your neck muscles, are being used, they will carry too much weight and are in danger of being pinched or pulled.